St Peter's and St Paul's Church, Holsworthy: Tower

 Bell 5 'Given by the family of the late Rector, Owen Lewis Meyrick, consisting of two sons and four daughters, 1826.'

 Bell 6 'The expense incurred by placing a set of eight Bells in this tower was defrayed by a Subscription, which was raised through the persevering exertions of Francis Thorne, and his Nephew Francis Thorne Honey, 1826.'

-Bell 7 'E Dono Humphredi F. Davie, Baronetti, A.D.
+Bell 7 'E Dono Humphredi P. Davie, Baronetti, A.D.
 MDCCCXXVI.'

 Bell 8 'The gift of Philip Henry Earl of Stanhope, 1826.'

-From the Belfry, the steps climb to a doorway about 4 ft high that gives access to the roof.
+From the belfry, the steps climb to a doorway about 4 ft high that gives access to the roof.

 Organ

 The organ is said to be by Renatus Harris and to have come from Chelsea Old Church (also known as All Saints).
 It was removed to Bideford in 1723 and brought to Holsworthy in 1865.
 Over the next two years it was restored and enlarged by the organ builders Geek and Sons of Launceston, Cornwall.
 The organ was rededicated on 20 June 1867.
 On 27 June 1867 the organ was opened by Mr W B Gilbert of London whom the Western Times described as "one of the best organists of the day".
 In 1883–84, during the church renovation, the organ was renovated by Hale and company, of Plymouth.
 In 1926 it was overhauled and reduced in size.